LearnsterDev/learnster-lms-openid-connect-idp/readme.md

-# OpenID Connect IdP Example
+# OpenID Connect IdP Example (for JWT based autentication)

 A basic example of an OpenID Connect IdP implementation for JWT based authentication.
 Please use this as a base for your own implementation and make sure to read relevant OpenID and JWT documenation.